moxley/video-editor/notes.md

 ## Edit Points Format

-An edit point will consist of a "command" and "arguments", much like a function call or a shell command.
+An edit point will consist of a "command", "time", and "arguments", much like a function call or a shell command, but with an added "time" field.
 The edit points format will consist of a list of edit points.

-The "command" and "arguments" pattern is well-established, and there doesn't seem to be a good reason to deviate from that pattern.
+The "command" and "arguments" pattern is well-established.
+It is seem in programming languages and operating shell commands.
+The "time" field is added becuase it is assumed every edit point will have a time associated with it.
+Also, there may be the need to split up video processing, into parallel tasks based on chunks of time, and having the "time" field separated out makes that easier.

 The edit points will be wrapped in a key-value data structure (e.g., a JSON object), so that metadata can be added to the format outsides of the edit points.